 Endodontics refers to dental treatments on the dental pulp.
 Inside every tooth, there’s a collection of nerves, blood vessels, and tissue called the pulp.
 This keeps the tooth healthy.
 But bacteria can creep into a tooth’s pulp, causing problems that can lead to pain and even loss of the tooth.
 Because we always want to save the tooth when possible, Always About Smiles can use a root canal procedure to remove any infected pulp.
-Following root canal treatment, the tooth is restored with an aesthetic and durable bonded filling, ceramic onlay, or a full coverage crown to protect the tooth from further fracture or decay.
+Once the site is sealed with a dental crown, the pulp is protected from further infection.

 Why Would You Need A Tooth Extraction?